The Sims 3: Careers

-Many of the careers from The Sims 2 and The Sims are back in The Sims 3.
-The careers in the core game are Business, Culinary, Criminal, Education, Journalism, Law Enforcement, Medical, Military, Music, Political, Science, and Professional Sports, as well as part-time jobs in the book shop, supermarket or spa, which can be accomplished by both adults and teenagers.
-Each one of the jobs takes place in a community lot of the neighbourhood.
-However, these lots are only "rabbit-hole" buildings, with an external façade, but the player cannot access them and is not able to see what happens inside.
+Many of the careers from The Sims and The Sims 2 are back in The Sims 3.
+The careers in the core game are Business, Culinary, Criminal, Education, Journalism, Law Enforcement, Medical, Military, Music, Political, Science, and Professional Sports, as well as part-time jobs in the book shop, supermarket, or spa, which can be accomplished by both adults and teenagers.
+Each one of the jobs takes place in a community lot of the neighborhood; however, these lots are only "rabbit-hole" buildings, with an external façade, but the player cannot access them and is not able to see what happens inside.
 Thus, jobs are automatic in the game, even if the player will sometimes receive challenges and questions with different options to have more control over the sims' career performance.
 Advancing in a career still depends on mood and skills, but with the addition that relationships with colleagues/boss and even certain goals that have to be fulfilled.
-Players can control if the sims "Work Hard", "Take It Easy", "Suck Up To Boss", etc., thus affecting their performance.
+Players can control if the Sims "Work Hard", "Take It Easy", and "Suck Up To Boss", thus affecting their performance.
 A new feature The Sims 3 offers is branching careers, which allows Sims to choose a certain path in their career (such as a Sim in the Music career can eventually choose to specialize in Symphonic music or Rock).
 These branches are generally offered around level 6 of a career, depending on which career the Sim is working.

-The Ambitions expansion pack includes brand new professions that are actually playable: Firefighter, Ghost Hunter, Investigator, Architectural Designer, and Stylist.
+The Ambitions expansion pack includes brand-new professions that are playable: Firefighter, Ghost Hunter, Investigator, Architectural Designer, and Stylist.
 Some of them take place in a playable community lot, such as Firefighter or Stylist, while the others are freelance jobs.
-Players can search for gigs in the neighbourhood and actually accomplish them.
+Players can search for gigs in the neighborhood and actually accomplish them.
 For example, an Architectural Designer can visit other sims' houses and redecorate them in exchange for money and career performance.
 Sims are also able to make a living at home through their skills such as selling their own paintings, writing novels, playing guitar for tips, or growing fruit and vegetables.
 Sims can also buy out businesses and receive a percentage of the profits they earn.